NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 It's a unique situation for the Lakers because if they have legitimate reason to believe acquiring Leonard would directly result in getting LeBron, they should do everything in their power to complete the deal, even if it means overpaying for a player coming off a significant injury.

 While it's unclear what the rest of the roster would look like, the NBA right now is all about star power.
 The Golden State Warriors headline a superteam era where it's all about getting as many high-end players as necessary and filling in the gaps with cheap contracts.
-Parity is dead for the time being.

 Veteran role players are often willing to take reduced deals for a chance to chase a championship, as highlighted by James' rosters with the Cavs and Miami Heat.

-One thing's for sure: a Lakers squad led by LeBron and a healthy Leonard would give the team the foundation to challenge the Warriors and Houston Rockets in the loaded Western Conference.
+One thing's for sure: A Lakers squad led by LeBron and a healthy Leonard would give the team the foundation to challenge the Warriors and Houston Rockets in the loaded Western Conference.

 DeAndre Jordan, Mavs May Finally Unite